fxhash/fxhash-package/doc/docs/introduction/getting-started.md

 ### Doc structure

-At the root of the documentation, you will find articles covering general concepts.
+At the root of the documentation, you will find articles covering general use-cases & concepts.
 For most cases, this should be enough for what you need to implement.

 In addition, this main documentation aggregates the doc of each individual package.
 These sub-documentations are often referenced in the high-level guides if you need to go deeper.
 API references are also automatically generated from the codebase, which are exposed in each package section (`packages/{package}/reference`).